slowernews/wisdom-tldr/chapters/chapter_1_self.md

 After all, the greater the opportunity one has, the greater the anxiety of somehow squandering it.
 Thus, we stress: we need to make better grades, to get a better job, to date more attractive people, to have cooler hobbies, to make more friends, to be more liked and more popular.
 Simply being content with what we have isn’t good enough anymore.
 In fact, for some it’s tantamount to giving up.

 It might sound selfish or egotistic, but the simple fact of the matter is that you should come first.

-> *'A life spent making mistakes is not only more honourable, but more useful, than a life spent doing nothing.' -- George Bernard Shaw*

-> *'If you want to lift yourself up, lift up someone else.' -- Booker T. Washington*

-> *'People do not die from suicide. they die from sadness.'*

 Building confidence takes time and it takes effort; there are no shortcuts.
 To help you build confidence, you need three things: the right attitude (to believe in yourself), knowledge and experience.